 To find out everything you need to consider when buying a kids' bike, have a look at our buyers guide to kids' bikes.

-20in kids' bikes come in various forms, including basic singlespeed BMX-style bikes, internal geared hub rides or derailleur bikes.
+20in kids' bike come in various forms, including basic singlespeed BMX-style bikes, internal geared hub rides or derailleur bikes.
 For the sake of comparison, our testing criteria were that all bikes should feature two brakes (with reach adjustment), a single front chainring and a rear derailleur.
 That covered everything from a supermarket bike to a race-ready Trek.

 Scott Voltage JR 20